 To reject a review, a moderator tags the content with one or more of the following rejection codes.
 Rejection codes are categorized as editable or non-editable:

-Code Description Code Description CR Competitor references PRI Price mentioned DBA Directs business away SI Shipping and fulfillment IMG Inappropriate image URL Contains a URL MSR Misleading star rating VAC Irrelevant PII Personally identifying information
+Code Description Code Description CR Competitor references PRI Price mentioned IMG Inappropriate image SI Shipping and fulfillment MSR Misleading star rating URL Contains a URL PII Personally identifying information VAC Vacuous/irrelevant

-Non-editable—Moderators use non-editable codes when a review contains no useful content, such as a duplicate review or spam.
+Non-editable—Moderators use non-editable codes when a review lacks useful content, such as a duplicate or spam review.
 When a review is tagged with one of these codes, the contributor receives an email with an empty review form and a submission link.
-The contributor can choose to submit a new review.
-For example, a moderator can choose the CS code and then reject a review if the review is primarily focused on service or return policy rather than the product.
+The contributor can then choose to submit a new review.

 Here are the non-editable codes:

-Code Description Code Description CS Customer service PUX Lacks personal experience FL Language used does not match site SPM Duplicate or spam submissions GIU Inappropriate content UA Inappropriate age (written by a reviewer who is 13 or under)* LI Legally sensitive content WP Applies to different product
+Code Description Code Description FL Language used does not match site SPM Duplicate or spam submissions GIU Inappropriate content VAC Vacuous/irrelevant LI Legally sensitive content WP Applies to different product PUX Lacks personal experience

 In addition to the general syndication guidelines, Bazaarvoice Content Network has defined additional guidelines for syndication.
 For example, some content may be syndicated for the sender, but not for the recipient.
-References to price, sales or promotions, or the location of purchase that appear in multiple locations may create confusion or introduce friction, and therefore are not allowed to be syndicated.
+References to price, customer service, shipping/delivery, or the location of purchase that appear in multiple locations may create confusion or introduce friction, and therefore are not allowed to be syndicated.

 The Bazaarvoice moderation team, a unique branch of content management, uses sophisticated tools and systems to detect suspicious content.
 These authenticity processes enable Bazaarvoice to reject content if the content is identified to be fraudulent or not in compliance with the Bazaarvoice Authenticity Policy.